-1,1,1-Trichloroethane, also known as trichloroethane, TCA or 1,1,1-TCA is a chemical that was widely used for metal degreasing and as a solvent for glues and paints.
-This chemical is used much less now than it used to be because research showed that it might be damaging the Earth's ozone layer.
-Trichloroethane can get into well water when groundwater comes in contact with a spill or other release to the environment.
-TCA is one of the more common non-natural chemicals found in Connecticut's groundwater.
+Tetrachloroethylene, also known as perchloroethylene, PCE, PERC, and tetrachloroethene, is a chemical that is widely used for dry cleaning of fabrics and for metal-degreasing.
+This chemical can get into well water when groundwater comes in contact with a spill or other release to the environment.
+Tetrachloroethylene is one of the more common non-natural chemicals found in Connecticut's groundwater.

-What Is The Hazard Associated With Trichloroethane In Drinking Water?
+What is the Hazard Associated with Tetrachloroethylene in Drinking Water?